roman-milk/roman-milk.github.io/my-fair-slut.md

+===

- ****** My Fair Slut Ch.
-07 ****** byBoratus© The results of the vote are in and there were some interesting responses including ideas on exactly how the story should end but I’ll withhold the results for just now.
+The results of the vote are in and there were some interesting responses including ideas on exactly how the story should end but I’ll withhold the results for just now.
 For updates on what I’m doing and far I am doing it just check my profile.
 I can’t wait to hear the feedback on this one. ;-) Enjoy the show.

  Men are weak, easily manipulated, toys.
 You can make them do anything you want, any time you, any way you want.
 Well, with a few select exceptions.